 The consequences of a subject's decision to withdraw from the research and procedures for orderly termination of participation by the subject.

-A statement that significant new findings developed during the course of the research that may relate to the subject's willingness to continue participation will be provided to the subject;
+A statement that significant new findings developed during the course of the research that may relate to the subject's willingness to continue participation will be provided to the subject.

-A statement that the subject's biospecimens (even if identifiers are removed) may be used for commercial profit and whether the subject will or will not share in this commercial profi.
+A statement that the subject's biospecimens (even if identifiers are removed) may be used for commercial profit and whether the subject will or will not share in this commercial profit.

 A statement regarding whether clinically relevant research results, including individual research results, will be disclosed to subjects, and if so, under what conditions.

-For research involving biospecimens, whether the research will (if known) or might include whole genome sequencing (i.e., sequencing of a human germline or somatic specimen with the intent to generate the genome or exome sequence of that specimen).
+For research involving biospecimens, state whether the research will (if known) or might include whole genome sequencing (i.e., sequencing of a human germline or somatic specimen with the intent to generate the genome or exome sequence of that specimen).